sjc042/solarRec/README.md

 Navigate to main folder and create .env file with added line: `'GOOGLE_SOLAR_API_KEY' = '{your_key}'`

 **DEV NOTE**:
-- requirements.txt to be modified
 - include overview of custom instance segmentation dataset
+- add images for demo and results

 ## Usage
 1. Configure the API keys for Google Solar API in the configuration file.